 Stored fat may not be as effective as fresh fat

-Tissue banking specialist, Alex Bukrinsky, says that the freezing of fat is not as simple as one thinks.
+Tissue banking doctor, Alex Bukrinsky, says that the freezing of fat is not as simple as one thinks.
 ‘Tissues are much more difficult to store because there’s a lot of different cells.’
-Added to this, Dr. Daniel Del Vecchio, a liposuction specialist at Massachusetts General Hospital, states that in animal data, frozen fat doesn’t maintain its natural composition as well as fresh fat.
+Added to this, Dr. Daniel Del Vecchio, a doctor at Massachusetts General Hospital, states that in animal data, frozen fat doesn’t maintain its natural composition as well as fresh fat.
 He also mentions in most facial procedures only a little bit of fat, 30 to 50 cc’s, is required which is easily harvested during the surgery.

 Like the average bank, storing fat in a ‘fat bank’ comes at a cost

 Storing your unwanted fat harvested from a liposuction procedure doesn’t come cheap and it is not as simple as transferring your fat straight into the freezer with your name labelled on it.
 The fat is drained, cleaned and packaged in specially designed containers for freezing.
 The patented process of Dr. Hartog’s Liquid Gold lipid bank ensures the fat is put into a slow freeze taking the temperature down to minus 192 degrees Celsius.
 To store 250 – 300 cubic centimetres of fat which equates to a little more than a coffee cup full of fat will cost you.
 Most ‘fat banks’ charge between $1,000 – 2,000 to freeze the fat and incur an annually fee of $200 – 300 each year after.